montehoover/hello-world/hello-docker/hello-dockerfile/README.md

 1. In the root folder of your project, create a file named `Dockerfile` with no file extention.
 Add the following lines:
     ```bash
-    # Base image
+    # Base image to build on top of
-    FROM node:12-alpine
+    FROM ubuntu:20.04
-    # Run a bash command to install system dependencies
-    # Adding build tools to make yarn install work on Apple silicon / arm64 machines
-    RUN apk add --no-cache python2 g++ make
-    # Create the following directory in the docker image and cd into it for future commands
+    # Create a new directory and cd into for future commands
-    WORKDIR /app
+    WORKDIR /new_dir
-    # Copy from pwd on host machine (first dot) into pwd in image (second dot)
+    # This is a weird convention, but the first dot is pwd (/.../hello_dockerfile) on the host machine and
+    # the second dot is pwd in the docker image (/new_dir)
     COPY . .
-    # Run a bash command during the image build process
+    # Run any arbitrary bash commands.
+Note the commands are run as root so you don't have to use sudo
-    RUN yarn install --production
+    RUN apt-get update && apt-get install tree -y
+    RUN echo "hello from new.txt" > new.txt
-    # The bash command to run once the container starts
+    # The bash command to run when the container is launched
-    CMD ["node", "src/index.js"]
+    CMD pwd && tree && cat hello.txt && cat new.txt

     ```